codeclou/docker-atlassian-jira-data-center/8.3.0/README.md

 **Why not use Docker Swarm Mode?**

  * Because we need a sticky session loadbalancer, and the whole idea of swarm mode is to have identical stateless worker nodes.
-JIRA® Data Center on the other hand relies on a state for each node.
+Jira Data Center on the other hand relies on a state for each node.

 &nbsp;